KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/enhancement/spillsuppress.rst

 .. _spillsuppress:

 Spill Suppress
 ==============

 .. contents::

-Remove green or blue spill light from subjects shot in front of green or blue screen
+Remove green or blue spill light from subjects shot in front of green or blue screen.